 Have Set Days For Tasks

-Instead of everyday writing out a new list of tasks you want to complete, I created a structure that meant on certain days I complete a certain type of work.
+Instead of writing out a new list of tasks you want to complete every day, I created a structure that meant on certain days I complete a certain type of work.
 Similar to batching this allows me to produce similar types of work all on the same day.

-I use a handy app called Wunderlist to keep a list of my different types of work I complete on certain days.
-This means every-time I think of something new I need to do, I can put it into Wunderlist and then execute that task on a consistent day.
+I use a handy app called Wunderlist to keep a list of the different types of work I complete on certain days.
+This means every time I think of something new I need to do, I can put it into Wunderlist and then execute that task on a consistent day.
 It even lets you add notes, reminders, pictures, and alerts.

 I have five categories I split my work into:

 • Deep Work Blog – This is where I try to batch blog posts, upload pictures, and videos to my blog and input my written work into the WordPress editor, and format it.

 • Deep Work Freelance – This is where I focus on batching freelance writing work to get as much done as possible.
 I usually find that I do at least one freelance article a day on average, but will assign a single day to get through 3-4 articles in one go to help me get ahead of article production.

 • Admin – Even the boring stuff needs addressing sometimes.
 I tend to allocate around half a day to admin work which includes going through email, updating income and outgoings, necessary documentation, and updating my accountant.

 • Media, Growth, and Promotion -I dedicated this list to creating content like Pinterest images, videos, promoting my content across social media, and outreach programs to grow my following.